bgoonz/gists-revamp/_CURRENT/1bf81844/general-CS-Glossary.md

 ### ISAPI

 Stands for Internet Server Application Programming Interface.
-ISAPI is an API for Microsoft's IIS web server.
+ISAPI is an API for Microsoft’s IIS web server.

 ### ISDN